 Padre Pio (Francesco Forgione) was born to Giuseppa and Grazio Forgione, in the small farming town of Pietrelcina, Italy on May 25, 1887.
 Although the Forgiones were poor in material goods, they were certainly rich in their faith life and in the love of God.

 Even as a young boy, Francesco had already shown signs of extraordinary gifts of grace.
 At the age of five, he dedicated his life to God.
 From his early childhood, he showed a remarkable recollection of spirit and a love for the religious life.
 His mother described him as a quiet child who, from his earliest years, loved to go to church and to pray.
-As a young boy, he was able to see and communicate with, not only his guardian angel but also with Jesus and the Virgin Mary.
+As a young boy, he was able to see and communicate with his guardian angel.
 In his simplicity, Francesco assumed everyone had the same experiences.
-Once a woman who noticed his spiritual demeanor asked him, “When did you consecrate your life to God?
+Once a woman who noticed his piety asked him, “When did you consecrate your life to God?
 Was it at your first Holy Communion?” and he answered, “Always, daughter, always.”

 On August 10, 1910, at the age of twenty-three, Padre Pio was ordained to the priesthood.
 The celebration of the Holy Mass was for Padre Pio, the center of his spirituality.
 Due to the long pauses of contemplative silence into which he entered at various parts of the Holy Sacrifice, his Mass could sometimes last several hours.
 Everything about him spoke of how intensely he was living the Passion of Christ.
 The parish priest in Pietrelcina called Padre Pio’s Mass, “an incomprehensible mystery.”
 When asked to shorten his Mass, Padre Pio replied, “God knows that I want to say Mass just like any other priest, but I cannot do it.”